cakephp/docs/en/appendices/orm-migration.rst

 express your requirements using the new ORM and at the same time the compatibility wrappers will help you rewrite those tiny differences in a fast and painless way.

+One of the other nice improvements in 3.x around finder methods is that behaviors can implement finder methods with no fuss.
+By simply defining a method with a matching name and signature on a Behavior the finder will automatically be available on any tables the behavior is attached to.

 Recursive and ContainableBehavior removed.
 ------------------------------------------